 - Why middle management will be key to the success of DE&I initiatives

 For Great Britain, the 1996 Summer Olympic Games in Atlanta were a colossal disappointment.
-The team won a single gold medal and a meagre 15 medals overall, finishing a lowly 36th in the country rankings.
+The team won a single gold medal and a meagre 12 medals overall, finishing a lowly 36th in the country rankings.
 Athletes complained of a lack of professional preparation and funding.
-After the Games ended, a pair of British divers resorted to selling their kit to tourists on the street.

-Fast-forward to 2012 and Great Britain, now rebranded Team GB, exceeded all expectations at the London Olympics, winning 65 medals, including 29 golds, in front of jubilant crowds.
+Fast-forward to 2012 and Great Britain, now rebranded Team GB, exceeded all expectations at the London Olympics, winning 65 medals.
 The reversal in the team’s fortunes was attributed to a comprehensive overhaul of sport in the UK.
-World-class coaches were brought in from overseas; funding was increased, freeing athletes to focus on training; and a fresh, data-led approach to scouting was put in place at the grassroots to widen opportunity and identify new talent.
+World-class coaches were brought in from overseas; funding was increased; and a fresh, data-led approach was put in place to identify new talent.

 Figure 1: The intersectionality wheel: To maximise their return on people, companies should empower employees across all the intersections, rather than focusing on the inner segments alone